energywebfoundation/ssi-hub/docs/api/classes/modules_did_did_service.DIDService.md

 ▸ **addCachedDocument**(`did`, `isSync?`): `Promise`<[`DIDDocumentEntity`](modules_did_did_entity.DIDDocumentEntity.md)\>

 Adds or fully refresh the DID Document cache for a given DID.
-Also retrieves all claims from IPFS for the document.
+Also retrieves all claims from DidStore for the document.

 #### Parameters